 Double marker test is a simple maternal blood test.
 It checks for the levels of two specific substances in the blood.
 These two blood markers are Free Beta HCG and PAPP-A.

 PAPP-A: Pregnancy Associated plasma protein A is a protein produced by the embryo and the placenta.Low levels of PAPP-A can be associated with Down’s syndrome.Low levels may also be associated with low birth weight and early delivery.
 Hence an extra scan should be done to check the growth of baby if low PAPP-A is found.
 Increased level of PAPP-A indicates increased risk of trisomy 21.
-Reduced levels of PAPP-A are associated with an increased chances of trisomy 18.
-If first trimester PAPP-A level is less than 0.4 MOM then there is a high risk of adverse obstetrical outcomes like intra-uterine growth restriction, premature delivery and still birth.
+Reduced levels of PAPP-A are associated with an increased chance of trisomy 18.
+If first-trimester PAPP-A level is less than 0.4 MOM then there is a high risk of adverse obstetrical outcomes like intra-uterine growth restriction, premature delivery, and stillbirth.

 |Test||Down’s Syndrome||Trisomy 18|

 Double Marker is a simple maternal serum test.You don’t need any special preparations for the test.
 You can eat or drink normally before the test.
 An elastic band will be wrapped around your upper arm.The site will be cleaned by alcohol.
 After sufficient amount of blood is drawn, the needle is withdrawn and pressure is put at the site.
 A small bandage might be put to stop bleeding.
 The whole procedure will take few minutes.

 What are the Risks and side-effects of Double Marker test?

 As double marker test is a blood test of the mother so no harm is caused to the fetus.
 So there is no risk of miscarriage or other pregnancy-related complications.

 You may get a small bruise at the site of the needle injection.